What is CMC Management?

 Are CMC Practices Required?

-All companies with investigational products are required to follow the specific details of their CMC for every phase of the product lifecycle, including lifecycle management activities, eg, technology transfer and line extensions.
-A critical element is knowing which steps and variables in the manufacturing process need to be controlled and why in order to obtain a comprehensive understanding of the manufacturing process and the necessary control strategy.
+All companies with investigational products are required to follow the specific details of their CMC process for every phase of the product lifecycle, including lifecycle management activities, eg, technology transfer and line extensions.
+A critical element is knowing which steps and variables in the manufacturing process need to be controlled and why in order to obtain a comprehensive understanding of the necessary CMC strategy.

 If CMC practices are not followed or if they do not meet current regulatory requirements, the marketing authorization will be considered non-compliant and will be withdrawn.
 The consequences of this include fines, suspension of distribution, and any data gaps will have to be addressed under scrutiny of the appropriate regulatory agencies.

-Should You Work with a Consultant to Develop Your CMC Plan?
+Should You Work With a CMC Consultant to Develop Your Strategy?

 Working with a global partner experienced in regulatory strategy and CMC development can help you appropriately analyze and document the manufacturing processes, active substance and drug product characteristics, and testing to ensure the product is safe, effective, and consistent.

-At ProPharma Group, our regulatory CMC experts are scientists first and foremost.
-Our team of PhDs and MDs have decades of global regulatory and quality experience, allowing us to provide a unique level of service when developing your Chemistry, Manufacturing, and Controls plan:
+At ProPharma, our regulatory CMC consulting experts are scientists first and foremost.
+Our team has decades of global regulatory and quality experience, allowing us to provide a unique level of service when developing your Chemistry, Manufacturing, and Controls plan:

 - Our unmatched global reach means we can work with you to prepare your marketing applications (MAA or NDA) in parallel, saving you time and money